The Minnesota Council of Nonprofits’ AmeriCorps VISTA Program is committed to investing in its members’ professional development.

 AmeriCorps VISTAs receive unprecedented support for securing post-service opportunities:

-The Twin Cities is ranked #1 for national service in the country.
+The Twin Cities are ranked #1 for national service in the country.
 You’ll be able to tap this large, supportive network when finding and applying for a second service position, a post-service career, or grad school.